Legal terms: ‘Dissolution’ and ‘nullity’

 - the nurture and support of the children of the marriage.

-In cases where parties are separated, but still live under the same roof, the court will require confirming Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of this from the parties and other witnesses.
+In cases where parties are separated, but still live under the same roof, the court will require confirming evidence of this from the parties and other witnesses.

 Counselling required in short marriages